ljwoods2/tcrtrifold-experiments/README.md

 ## Extracting raw cognate triads from IEDB and VDJDB

-The raw extracted data from IEDB and VDJDB is already available in this repo [here](data/iedb-vdjdb/raw/)
+The raw extracted data from IEDB and VDJDB is already available in this repo in [data/iedb-vdjdb/raw](data/iedb-vdjdb/raw/)

 Alternatively, if you're interested in re-running our data extraction, clone our fork of the IEDB_IMMREP data repo and run the data extraction script.
 ```bash